-1. In your Rocketspark Dashboard, select the settings cog to the right of the 'Blog' link, in your menu.
+- In your Rocketspark Dashboard, Blog, in your menu.

-2. Your blog must be enabled.
-If you have not yet set up your blog you can read our blog set up guide and set up your blog before continuing.
+- Your blog must be enabled.
+If you have not yet set up your blog you can read our blog set-up guide and set up your blog before continuing.

-3. Click on Create Disqus Account button as this will take you to www.disqus.com to set up your new account (if you don't already have an account).
+- Click on Create Disqus Account button as this will take you to www.disqus.com to set up your new account (if you don't already have an account).
+Please note that this is a third-party integration so there may be costs associated with using their product.
 Please read the rest of these instructions before you do, so if there's a little trip up in the Disqus setup journey, this can help you avoid it.

-8. Enter your Disqus site shortname (the one you made earlier) and click Turn on comments.
+- Enter your Disqus site short name (the one you made earlier) and click Turn on comments.
 Be sure not to accidentally enter your Disqus username as it won't work.

-9. That's it, your done!!
+- That's it, you're done!
 Go to an individual blog post to check that the commenting features are now visible.
 We recommend that you check out the Disqus user guide on moderating your blog.
 There are settings to control whether comments need to be approved by you or not.
 You can also blacklist certain words and delete bad posts.
 There is a link in your blog dashboard page that takes you to your Disqus login page.